thipages/one-stop/README.md

 `one-stop` accepts two arguments
 - the wrapped object
-- a callback function which notify any changes (with a 300ms throttle)
+- a callback function which notify any changes (with a 100ms debounce)

 ## Why having both ro and rw functions ?
 `rw` should be enough ...